Invest in the Future of Community Health Workers and Peer Support Specialists in Colorado

 For more in-depth information on the benefits of registered apprenticeship programs, visit the Colorado Depart of Labor & Employment’s Apprenticeship Colorado webpage.

-Contact us at workforce@trailhead.institute to learn more about becoming a host site for CHW apprentices in Colorado.
+Contact us through the form, or at [email protected], to learn more about becoming an apprenticeship host site for CHWs or Peer Support Specialists in Colorado.